Panic Attack Action Plan: Tips & Techniques-London

 Mindfulness-Based Stress Reduction

-Regular mindfulness practice changes how your brain responds to stress.
+Regular mindfulness practices changes how your brain responds to stress.

 Daily practice structure: